 Process.
 EDR is an electrochemical process in which ions migrate through ion-selective semi-permeable membranes as a result of their attraction to two electrically charged electrodes.
-A typical EDR system includes a membrane stack with a number of cell pairs, each consisting of a cation transfer membrane, a demineralized flow spacer, an anion transfer membrane, and a concentrate flow spacer.
+A typical EDR system includes a membrane stack with a number of cell pairs. each consisting of a cation transfer membrane, a demineralized flow spacer, an anion transfer membrane, and a concentrate flow spacer.
 Electrode compartments are at opposite ends of the stack.
 The influent feed water (chemically treated to prevent precipitation) and the concentrated reject flow in parallel across the membranes and through the demineralized and concentrate flow spacers, respectively.
 The electrodes are continually flushed to reduce fouling or scaling.
 Careful consideration of flush feed water is required.
 Typically, the membranes are cation or anion exchange resins cast in sheet form; the spacers are high density polyethylene; and the electrodes are inert metal.
 EDR stacks are tank-contained and often staged.
 Membrane selection is based on review of raw water characteristics.
-A single-stage EDR system usually removes 40-50 percent of fluoride, nitrate, arsenic, and total dissolved solids (TDS).
-Additional stages are required to achieve higher removal efficiency

-(85-95% for fluoride).
-EDR uses the technique of regularly reversing the polarity of the 1 2 electrodes, thereby freeing accumulated ions on the membrane surface.
-This process requires additional plumbing and electrical controls, but it increases membrane life, may require less 3 4 added chemicals, and eases cleaning.
-The conventional EDR treatment train typically includes EDR membranes, chlorine disinfection, and clearwell storage.
-Treatment of surface 5 water may also require pre-treatment steps such as raw water pumps, debris screens, rapid 7 mix with addition of an anti-scalant, slow mix flocculator, sedimentation basin or clarifier, 8 and gravity filters.
-Microfiltration could be used in place of flocculation, sedimentation, and filtration.
-Additional treatment or management of the concentrate and the removed solids 9 10 would be necessary prior to disposal.
+A singlestage EDR system usually removes 40-50 percent of nitrate, arsenic, and TDSs.
+Additional stages are required to achieve higher removal efficiency if necessary.
+EDR uses the technique of regularly reversing the polarity of the electrodes, thereby freeing accumulated ions on the membrane surface.
+This process requires additional plumbing and electrical controls, but it increases membrane life, may require less added chemicals, and eases cleaning. conventional EDR treatment train typically includes EDR membranes, chlorine disinfection, and clearwell storage.
+Treatment of surface water may also require pre-treatment steps such as raw water pumps, debris screens, rapid mix with addition of an anti-scalant, slow mix flocculator, sedimentation basin or clarifier, and gravity filters.
+Microfiltration (MF) could be used in place of flocculation, sedimentation, and filtration.
+Additional treatment or management of the concentrate and the removed solids would be necessary prior to disposal.